hal-platform/hal/slate/index.md

 <aside class="notice">
     <b>Please Note</b> -
     This API is primary used for reads.
-Write functionality is currently limited to <b>Creating Builds</b>.
+Write functionality is currently limited to <b>Running Builds</b> and <b>Deploying Releases</b>.
 We plan to expand this functionality in the future.
 </aside>

 There are language examples in **HTTP**, **PHP**, and **cURL**.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.